ramabhadrarao/Attendance-Management-App-Admin-Faculty-version-I/README.md

 2. Create new branch : `git checkout -b new_feature`
 3. Commit your changes : `git commit -am 'Added new_feature'`
 4. Push to the branch : `git push origin new_feature`
-5. Submit a pull request !
+5. Submit a pull request!

 ## Author
 **Thanks for going through this Repository!
 Have a nice day.**</br>